 Minister Fired Over Gay Marriage

-Creech said Bishop Joel Martinez told him he has been unable to lead his congregation, which has lost a ``significant number″ of parishioners who opposed the lesbian union ceremony he performed in September.
+Creech said the bishop told him that division within the church stemming from Creech’s September marriage of a lesbian couple has made him unable to lead his congregation, which has lost a ``significant number″ of parishioners who opposed the union.

 ``He felt that I am not going to be able to bring about a reconciliation,″ Creech said.

-In a church trial in March, Creech was acquitted of charges he disobeyed rules by performing the marriage.
+Creech was acquitted in March during a church trial on charges he disobeyed rules by performing the marriage.
 The case challenged the denomination’s Social Principles.

-Creech and his supporters consider the Methodists’ Social Principles to be advisory, not church law like the Book of Discipline.
-The issue has split the Methodist Church’s 9.5 million members, the second largest Protestant denomination in the United States after Southern Baptists.
+Creech and his supporters within the church consider the Methodists’ Social Principles to be advisory, not church law like the Book of Discipline.
+The issue has split the Methodist church’s 9.5 million members.

-The international Council of Bishops, which is made up of 50 active U.S. bishops, 17 from other countries and 57 retired bishops, issued a pastoral statement last week reaffirming its belief that it is wrong to perform marriages for same-sex couples.
+The church’s international Council of Bishops, the highest judicial body of the United Methodist Church, issued a pastoral statement last week in Lincoln reaffirming its belief that it is wrong to perform marriages for same-sex couples.